vatinidian/CouponMaatran/README.md

 # Current Status:
 Initial Development phase.
 <b>NEW Dev (5th Dec 2019)-> Enhanced with REDUX store container.</b><br/>
   i.
-Store the SubFilter Items information in Store and Use it in Carousel Component.<br/>
+Maintain the SubFilter Items information in Redux Store and Use it in Carousel Component.<br/>
   ii.
 Created the user preference reducer to store user preferences in the current session , right now implemented for Sub Filter Item Selection
   <br/>